aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/tutorials/finetuning_llama2_7b_ptl.rst

 .. _llama2_7b_tp_zero1_ptl_finetune_tutorial:

-Fine-tuning Llama2 7B with tensor parallelism and ZeRO-1 optimizer using Neuron PyTorch-Lightning (``neuronx-distributed`` )
+Fine-tuning Llama2 7B with tensor parallelism and ZeRO-1 optimizer using Neuron PyTorch-Lightning
 =========================================================================================

 This tutorial shows how to fine-tune Llama2 7B with tensor parallelism and ZeRO-1 using Neuron PyTorch-Lightning APIs.
 For pre-training information and additional context, see the :ref:`Llama2 7B Tutorial <llama2_7b_tp_zero1_ptl_tutorial>`